MicrobialDarkMatter/nanomotif/README.md

 | **n_mod_complement**       | Number of motif positions that are methylated in the contig.                               |
 | **n_nomod_complement**     | Number of motif positions that are not methylated in the contig.                           |

-Running `find-motifs` generates pre-cleanup folder, whihc contains motif that got removed in the postprocessing steps.
-The name of the file indicate which postprocessing steps have been run on the motifs.
+Running `find-motifs` generates pre-cleanup folder, which contains motif that got removed in the postprocessing steps.
+The name of the file indicates which postprocessing steps have been run on the motifs.

 ### bin-consensus
 `bin-consensus` outputs results to `bin-motifs.tsv`